 And what about fundraising?
 Almost half of those surveyed are more likely to give if a co-worker asks them which is over double when compared to the CEO or top-level executives asking.
 Millennials are notorious for using social proof and what their peers are saying to make decisions.
 The same is true with giving and getting involved with causes.
 Asking your current supporters or Millennial employees to take and spread your cause in their workplace with their own fundraising page is a pretty simple way to leverage that social proof and connect with more people within the company.

-Platforms like Classy, Kindful and Peer Giving can provide your organization with crowdfunding tools to give your supporters to use.
-If that’s too much commitment there are free tools like everydayhero, CrowdRise and Chimp where you don’t even need your own tool but can simply point people there to set up their page and start connecting with co-workers on your behalf.
+Online donation software can provide your organization with crowdfunding tools to give your supporters to use.
+If that’s too much commitment there are free crowdfunding tools where you can set up an campaign or ask donors to set up a campaign on your behalf.
 And it doesn’t have to be about fundraising either, asking your volunteers to recruit other volunteers at the workplace is a better and more direct route to people than constantly trying to go top-down and deal with busy executives.

 3. Create (simple) campaigns and programs for companies to engage with